-Jedox OLAP uses an extension of the rules syntax to identify data sources that the user thinks are important for rule calculation.
+Jedox In-Memory DB uses an extension of the rules syntax to identify data sources that the user thinks are important for rule calculation.
 An example of a marked rule is:

 ['Net Income'] = B: [['Revenue']] - ['Expenses']